- ICELL8 technology overview

 - Accuracy—Single cells are called at a rate of over 85%, leading to cleaner data

 It is critical that your single-cell isolation technology provides robust and confident isolation of individual cells.
-The SMARTer ICELL8 Single-Cell System employs an imaging station and proprietary CellSelect Software to ensure only single cells of your choice are analyzed.
-The Imaging System is an automated optical system for rapid image capture, scanning every well across multiple parameters in minutes.
+The ICELL8 single-cell systems employ an imaging station and proprietary CellSelect Software to ensure only single cells of your choice are analyzed.
+The imaging system is an automated optical system for rapid image capture, scanning every well across multiple parameters in minutes.
 CellSelect Software interrogates these images of each well and evaluates Hoechst dye staining for single-cell identification and propidium iodide (PI) for cell viability (Figure 1).
 A confidence score is determined for each well, and only those single cells meeting a sufficient confidence score will be selected for processing.
 Advanced settings in the software allow for fine-tuning of your detection parameters for each sample type and allow you to establish custom criteria for cell selection.

 In the following data, we show an evaluation of mixed populations of human and mouse cells.
 This experiment demonstrates the power of the system to discretely isolate and identify individual cells with high fidelity (see Methods).